estruyf/demo-time-presentation/.demo/slides/youtube/how.md

 # How It Works

-1. Write your script and slides in markdown
+1. Write your demo steps in JSON
-2. Define demo steps with code blocks
+2. Create your slides in Markdown
-3. Use the Demo Time sidebar or commands to run
+3. Toggle the presentation mode
-4. Present like a pro – all within VS Code
+4. Click on the right arrow or clicker to start presenting